 Further, various states have implemented similar privacy laws and regulations.
 For example, the California Consumer Privacy Act of 2018, or the CCPA, went into effect on January 1, 2020.
 The CCPA gives California residents expanded rights to access and delete their personal information, opt out of certain personal information sharing and receive detailed information about how their personal information is used.
-It also provides for civil penalties for violations, as well as a private right of action for data breaches that is expected to increase data breach litigation.
-The CCPA may increase our compliance costs and potential liability.
-Further, the California Privacy Rights Act, or the CPRA, passed in California and it significantly amends the CCPA.
+It also provides for civil penalties for violations, as well as a private right of action for data breaches that has increased the likelihood of, and risks associated with data breach litigation.
+Further, the California Privacy Rights Act, or the CPRA, generally went into effect on January 1, 2023, and significantly amends the CCPA.
 The CPRA imposes additional data protection obligations on covered businesses, including additional consumer rights processes, limitations on data uses, new audit requirements for higher risk data, and opt outs for certain uses of sensitive data.
 It also creates a new California data protection agency authorized to issue substantive regulations and could result in increased privacy and information security enforcement.
-The majority of the provisions went into effect on January 1, 2023, and additional compliance investment and potential business process changes may be required.
-Similar laws have passed in Virginia, Colorado, Connecticut, Iowa and Utah, and have been proposed in other states and at the federal level, reflecting a trend toward more stringent privacy legislation in the United States.
+Additional compliance investment and potential business process changes may be required.
+Similar laws have been passed in other states, and are continuing to be proposed at the state and federal level, reflecting a trend toward more stringent privacy legislation in the United States.
 The enactment of such laws could have potentially conflicting requirements that would make compliance challenging.

 Foreign data protection laws, including the European Union General Data Protection Regulation, or the GDPR, may also apply to health-related and other personal data of data subjects in the European Economic Area, or EEA.
 The GDPR went into effect on May 25, 2018, and companies that must comply with the GDPR face increased compliance obligations and risk, including robust regulatory enforcement of data protection requirements as well as potential fines for noncompliance of up to €20 million or 4% of annual global revenue of the noncompliance company, whichever is greater.
 The GDPR imposes numerous requirements for the collection, use, storage and disclosure of personal data of EEA data subjects, including requirements relating to providing notice to and obtaining consent from data subjects, personal data breach notification, cross-border transfers of personal data, and honoring and providing for the rights of EEA individuals in relation to their personal data, including the right to access, correct and delete their data.
 Among other requirements, the GDPR regulates transfers of personal data subject to the GDPR to third countries that have not been found to provide adequate protection to such personal data, including the United States, and the efficacy and longevity of current transfer mechanisms between the EU and the United States remains uncertain.
-For example, in 2016, the EU and United States agreed to a transfer framework for data transferred from the EU to the United States, called the Privacy Shield, but the Court of Justice of the EU, or the CJEU, invalidated the Privacy Shield in July 2020 and imposed further restrictions on use of the standard contractual clauses, or SCCs.
-In March 2022, the EU and the United States announced a new regulatory regime intended to replace the invalidated regulations; however, this new EU-US Data Privacy Framework has not been implemented beyond an executive order signed by President Biden on October 7, 2022 on Enhancing Safeguards for Untied States Signals Intelligence Activities, European court and regulatory decisions subsequent to the CJEU decision of July 16, 2020 have taken a restrictive approach to international data transfers.
-As supervisory authorities issue further guidance on personal data export mechanisms, including circumstances where the SCCs cannot be used, and/or start taking enforcement action, we could suffer additional costs, complaints and/or regulatory investigations or fines, and/or if we are otherwise unable to transfer personal data between and among countries and regions in which we operate, it could affect the manner in which we provide our services, the geographical location or segregation of our relevant systems and operations, and could adversely affect our financial results.
+Case law from the Court of Justice of the European Union ("CJEU") states that reliance on the standard contractual clauses - a standard form of contract approved by the European Commission as an adequate personal data transfer mechanism - alone may not necessarily be sufficient in all circumstances and that transfers must be assessed on a case-by-case basis.
+Following a period of legal complexity and uncertainty regarding international personal data transfers, particularly to the United States, we expect the regulatory guidance and enforcement landscape to continue to develop, in relation to transfers to the United States and elsewhere.
+As a result, we may have to